Search

 1. Prepare the pork belly:

-• In a pot of water, add the pork belly and 2 slices of ginger.
+• In a pot of room temperature water, add the pork belly and 2 slices of ginger.

-• Discard the water in the pot and rinse the pork belly with running water.
+• Discard the water and rinse the pork belly under running water.

-• Tie the pork belly with cooking twine like little presents to keep the pieces intact during long cooking.
+• Tie each piece with cooking twine to help maintain shape during long cooking.

 2. Simmer the pork belly:

-• In a clay pot, place a bamboo wire rack inside to prevent sticking.
-Add scallions and ginger, then place the pork belly skin side down.
+• Add scallions and remaining ginger, then place pork belly skin side down on top.

-• Add soy sauce, dark soy sauce, and Shaoxing wine to the pot.
+• Pour in soy sauce, dark soy sauce, and Shaoxing wine.
 Set aside.

-• Pour the syrup into the clay pot.
+• Carefully pour syrup into the clay pot.

-• Over high heat, bring to a boil, then immediately reduce to low heat.
-Simmer for 45 minutes.
+• Bring to a boil over high heat, then reduce to low and simmer for 45 minutes.

-• Turn the pork belly skin side up and continue to simmer for another 45 minutes.
+• Flip the pork belly skin side up and simmer for another 45 minutes.

 3. Steam the pork belly:

-• In a large steamer over high heat, bring water to a boil.
-Place the clay pot inside and steam for 1 hour and 30 minutes.
+• Place the clay pot inside the steamer and steam for 1 hour and 30 minutes.

 4. Serve: